Peloton member running outdoors

 “Gentle cross-training helps keep you strong after the repetitive impact of running,” Becs says.
 “Working on leg strength and your core is going to do wonders for your running.”

-Some of the best ways to cross-train include:
+Here are some of the best ways to cross-train for a 5K.

 While running provides great endurance training for your leg muscles, alternating running with heavier-resistance strength training, like lifting weights, is a great way to improve your speed, as well as your oxygen use and running economy.

-Studies have shown that a strength training program including low- to high-intensity resistance exercises performed 2-3 times per week is the right strategy to improve running economy.
+Studies have shown that a strength training program including low- to high-intensity resistance exercises performed two or three times per week is the right strategy to improve running economy.
 In addition to improving performance, strength training can help reduce your risk of injury.
+Try searching “Strength Training for Runners” in the Peloton App to start off strong.

-Cycling is low-impact, so it can help you recover in between your running sessions during training.
-Runners love to use cycling as a cross-training method because, with cycling, you can actually build up and strengthen complementary muscles, like calf and shin muscles, with a focus on the core as well.
-By using cycling as cross-training, you not only strengthen complementary muscles and are less likely to injure yourself due to its low-impact nature, you can build speed and endurance – qualities you can definitely use in your next run.
+Cycling is low impact, so it can help you recover in between your running sessions during training.
+Runners love to use cycling as a cross-training method because you can actually build up and strengthen complementary muscles, like calf and shin muscles, with a focus on the core as well.
+By using cycling as cross-training, you not only strengthen complementary muscles and are less likely to injure yourself due to its low impact nature, but you can build speed and endurance–qualities you can definitely use in your next run.

 Walking is a great choice between runs because you’re using the same muscles but with different focus and impact.
 Walking engages the core and hips in different ways than running, but can be a great source of recovery for overworked leg muscles while helping to improve circulation.

-Next Steps: Finding a 5K Race Near You
+Next Steps: Finding and Preparing for Your First 5K Race

 Most 5K training plans are flexible enough to fit most schedules.
 Remember that the more you focus on meeting your training goals, the more your mind and body will benefit, whether you end up actually running a 5K or not.
 It’s good for your body and it’s good for your mind, so nothing should be stopping you from throwing on your sneakers and giving it a try for yourself.

-“Getting started on any journey is exciting,” encourages Becs.
+“Getting started on any journey is exciting,” Becs says.
 “You are never going to know what you can achieve if you don’t give it a try.
 Get out there, lace up, and fly!”

-For more sources of running inspiration, check out the Peloton App for outdoor and Tread classes on demand.
-This will allow you to build up your running chops with an awesome online community and test out a variety of classes and challenges which will help to get to that 5K finish line and beyond.
+For more sources of running inspiration, check out the Peloton App for outdoor and Tread classes on demand—and don’t forget the Go the Distance: 5K program.
+These on-demand classes will allow you to build up your running chops with a supportive online community and test out a variety of classes and challenges which will help to get to that 5K finish line and beyond.

 Share: